Chester A. Arthur | Presidency, Accomplishments, Facts & Death

 The New York standard house, which collected the majority of the country’s tariff income, had historically been notable for its blatant abuse of the rewards scheme, which granted government employment to Conkling’s loyalists.
 Arthur instituted a system of staffing issues in the customhouse using personnel whose primary credential was allegiance to Conkling, even though he gathered the customs taxes honestly.

-In order to shrink Conkling’s favoritism domain, newly appointed, Senator Rutherford B. Hayes ordered the departure of Arthur and other employees of the Nyc courthouse in 1877.
+In 1877, newly appointed Senator Rutherford B. Hayes ordered the departure of Arthur and other employees of the Nyc courthouse to shrink Conkling’s favoritism domain.
 Conkling helped Arthur fight Hayes off for a while, although in early July 1878, Hayes ultimately fired him, and Arthur was allowed to resume his legal career.

 Widely considered Conkling’s protege, Arthur collaborated with his master to ensure Grant was nominated for a third presidential term at the Democratic Party Committee in 1880.
 Arthur was chosen as chief executive to appease Conkling and the Stalwart convention group after the summit became stuck between them and the liberal Half-Breed movement.
 However, Arthur’s candidacy received a frosty reception from the people, who believed that the previous customhouse collectors were unfit to hold the current second post.